 The wireless network is the part in the blue circle.
 In this wireless network, devices A and B are called wireless clients.
 The wireless clients use the access point (AP) to interact with other devices (such as the printer) or with the Internet.
-Your NWA is the AP.
+Your NWA/WAC is the AP.

-- The AP Management screen (Section 7.2 on page 60) manages the NWA's general wireless settings. - The Load Balancing screen (Section 7.3 on page 61) configures network traffic load balancing between the APs and the NWA. - The DCS screen (Section 7.4 on page 63) configures dynamic radio channel selection.
+- The AP Management screen (Section 7.2 on page 77) manages the NWA/WAC's general wireless settings. - The MON Mode screen (Section 7.3 on page 80) allows you to assign APs either to the rogue AP list or the friendly AP list. - The Load Balancing screen (Section 7.4 on page 82) configures network traffic load balancing between the APs and the NWA/WAC. - The DCS screen (Section 7.5 on page 85) configures dynamic radio channel selection.